 The ecosystem sucks

-One of PHP’s most touted “features” is that it’s extremely easy to “learn” (note the double quotes).
+One of PHP’s most touted advantages is that it’s extremely easy to “learn” (note the double quotes).
 Other languages such as Python are also extremely easy to learn, so I think this is really just another fallacious argument; I think the real difference is that it’s very easy to start outputting something with Apache and PHP, whereas with Ruby or Python it takes a little more work and you actually have to know what you’re doing.
-And while one can easily learn how to output some HTML from Apache using PHP, that’s not the same as actually learning the language, or for that matter, learning how to develop web applications or web sites.
+And while one can easily learn how to output some HTML from Apache using PHP, that’s not the same as actually learning the language, or for that matter, learning how to develop web applications or proper software development.